Mṛcchakatika: Plot summary

 Refusing to take this advice, Cārudatta makes Vasantasenā his mistress and she eventually meets his young son.
 During the encounter, the boy is distressed because he has recently enjoyed playing with a friend's toy cart of solid gold and no longer wants his own clay cart that his nurse has made for him.
-Taking pity on him in his sadness, Vasantasenā fills his little clay cart with her own jewelry, heaping his humble toy with a mound of gold before departing to meet Cārudatta in a park outside the city for a day’s outing.
-There she enters a fine carriage, but soon discovers that she is in a gharry belonging to Samsthānaka, who remains enraged by her previous affront and is madly jealous of the love and favor she shows to Cārudatta.
+Taking pity on him, Vasantasenā fills his little clay cart with her own jewelry, heaping his humble toy with a mound of gold before departing to meet Cārudatta in a park outside the city for a day’s outing.
+There she enters a fine carriage, but soon discovers that she is in a gharry belonging to Samsthānaka, who remains enraged by her previous affront and is madly jealous of the love and favour she shows to Cārudatta.
 Unable to persuade his henchmen to kill her, Samsthānaka sends his retinue away and proceeds to strangle Vasantasenā and hide her body beneath a pile of leaves.
 Still seeking vengeance, he promptly accuses Cārudatta of the crime.

 Though Cārudatta proclaims his innocence, his presence in the park along with his son's possession of Vasantasenā's jewels implicate the poverty-stricken man, and he is found guilty and condemned to death by King Pālaka.
 Unbeknownst to all, however, the body identified as Vasantasenā’s was actually another woman.
 Vasantasenā had been revived and befriended by a Buddhist monk who nursed her back to health in a nearby village.